 After clicking there, you will land on the Elementor interface.
 To have a clean canvas to work on, select page layout to “Elementor Canvas”.
 Add a new section, by clicking on the button provided and selecting the layout.

 Now, come to the left side of the interface and select widgets panels.
 To embed tweets in your blog or post, you will need an HTML block.
 Search HTML in the search box and drag and drop the block to the section.

 To get the HTML code for the tweet, click on the three dots and select “Embed Tweet”.
 From there, you can get the HTML code for your tweet.
 To make edits like theme and language, click on “Set customization options” and after making edits update it by clicking on “Update”.
 Simply copy-paste the code to the “Content” field on the Elementor interface.

-Now to see the preview of your embed tweets, click on the eye icon present on the left side of publish button.
+Now to see the preview of your embedded tweets, click on the eye icon present on the left side of the publish button.
 If satisfied with the preview and want to embed tweets just like it shows, you can publish them by clicking on the “Publish” button provided.
 And if not, you can go back and make the necessary edits to meet your requirements and after final previewing, publish the tweets.

 5. From the Twitter Feeds Plugin

 There are various plugins available in the market to embed tweets into your WordPress post.
 Each plugin has a more advanced feature.

 If you want to showcase recent tweets from your account, another user, or a hashtag, Smash Ballon Twitter Feeds is one of the most advanced plugins using which you can embed tweets.
 It has various customization options and a beautiful layout to make your tweet look aesthetic appearance-wise and just as you like.

 It has a free version and a pro version.
 The free version has many customizable features and the pro version has advanced features.
 Follow the below-mentioned steps to embed the Twitter feed on the website using this easy-to-use Twitter feeds plugin.